Advanced

 The following texts are recommended.
 Radio Theory Handbook - Ronald Bertrand and Radio Theory Handbook for Amateurs - Fred Swainston, available from the Wireless Institute of Australia

-If you are a Foundation Licence holder the following assessments are required
+If you have Foundation or Standard qualification the following assessments are required

 1. A theory examination consisting of 50 multi-choice questions to be completed within one and a half hours.
 The pass grade is a minimum of 35 correct answers.